 - "Licensee" means the holder of a cutting authority; - "Log" means any near-round piece with more than half of its original diameter remaining and with an average diameter equal to or larger than the timber merchantability specification diameter for at least 3.0m of length; - "Manual" means the Provincial Logging Waste and Measurement Procedures Manual-Interior Version: - "Merchantable Timber" means timber that meets or exceeds the timber merchantability specifications that are described in Table 3-1 in this Manual.
-Timber that is graded 6 or Z (Interior) is not merchantable: - "Minister" means the Minister of Forests, Lands, Natural Resource Operations and Rural Development; - "Ministry" means the Ministry of Forests, Lands, Natural Resource Operations and Rural Development; - "Net Waste Area" means the area of a cutblock in hectares reported in a waste submission as the area in which merchantable timber that was authorized to be cut was harvested less any non-productive area created during harvest operations (i.e. roads); - "North Area" means Northeast, Omineca, and Skeena Regions excluding that portion that lies geographically within the North Coast Timber Supply Area; - "Number of Samples" means the number of samples of either waste assessment areas or plots in a waste survey; - "Other related sections" in the context of the Forest Act, means sections 13(3)(b)(ii), 14(1)(d)(ii), 20(3)(b)(ii), 22(f)(ii), 30(f)(ii), 33(5)(b)(ii), 35(1)(c)(ii), 43.3(1)(d)(ii), 43.55(1)(d)(ii), 43.7(2)(e)(ii), 43.8(e)(ii), 45(1)(d)(ii), 47.5(1)(a)(ii), 47.5(2)(b)(ii), 47.7(f)(ii), 118(1)(c)(ii); - "Partial cutblock" means a portion of a cutblock that is to be surveyed.
-A partial cutblock submission cannot be only one stratum; - "PDOP" means positional (3D) dilution of precision, which is a measure of the precision of GPS results related to the satellite positions.
+Timber that is graded 6 or Z (Interior) is not merchantable; - "Minister" means the Minister of Forests, Lands, Natural Resource Operations and Rural Development; - "Ministry" means the Ministry of Forests, Lands, Natural Resource Operations and Rural Development; - "Net Waste Area" means the area of a waste assessment area in hectares reported in a waste submission <text deleted>; - "North Area" means Northeast, Omineca, and Skeena Regions excluding that portion that lies geographically within the North Coast Timber Supply Area; - "Number of Samples" means the number of samples of either waste assessment areas or plots in a waste survey; - "Other related sections" in the context of the Forest Act, means sections 13(3)(b)(ii), 14(1)(d)(ii), 20(3)(b)(ii), 22(f)(ii), 30(f)(ii), 33(5)(b)(ii), 35(1)(c)(ii), 43.3(1)(d)(ii), 43.55(1)(d)(ii), 43.7(2)(e)(ii), 43.8(e)(ii), 45(1)(d)(ii), 47.5(1)(a)(ii), 47.5(2)(b)(ii), 47.7(f)(ii), 118(1)(c)(ii); - "Partial cutblock" means a portion of a cutblock that is to be surveyed <text moved to section 9.7.3>; - "PDOP" means positional (3D) dilution of precision, which is a measure of the precision of GPS results related to the satellite positions.
 As PDOP decreases, the level of precision increases; - "Pencil Buck" means the act of recording bucking waste or stumps as two or more pieces of waste material.
 Surveyors will divide (pencil buck) the piece of waste at the point where the waste class changes from avoidable to unavoidable waste as a result of a defect in the piece; - "Pile" means an accumulation of woody material created by a machine that contains one or more pieces of waste; - 1.
-Roadside Pile means a pile in which the majority of the pile area (footprint) is located adjacent to and within 20 metres of a road edge.

-2. Dispersed Pile means a pile in which the majority of the pile area (footprint) is located greater than 20 metres from the road edge.
+Roadside Pile means a pile in which the majority of the pile area (footprint) is located adjacent to and within 20 metres of a road edge. - 2.
+Dispersed Pile means a pile in which the majority of the pile area (footprint) is located greater than 20 metres from the road edge.